blakusnaku/blakusnaku/README.md

 ## 🧭 About Me

 Hi, I’m **JP Malit**, an aspiring **Data Analyst** currently building my path through a structured **#100DaysOfData** journey.
-I design systems that measure growth — from tracking my own learning analytics to building dashboards that visualize real-world business data.
+I design systems that measure growth.
+From tracking my own learning analytics to building dashboards that visualize real-world business data.

 I created **blakusnaku analytics** as both a personal brand and a workspace where I integrate
 **SQL → Python (pandas) → Power BI → Excel** into full-stack data pipelines.